-An execution can be either scheduled or on-demand.
+An execution can be triggered by scheduled job, inbound webhook or on-demand.
 On-demand executions are used mostly during the initial testing phase for the package.
 Once the package parameterization is verified to be working, you will probably set up the package to execute on a recurring basis.
 It is also possible to schedule a package to execute only once at a particular time.

 When scheduling a package to execute on a recurring basis, the first thing to check is that the time zone is set correctly.
 Then you will select the frequency with which you want the job to run.
 You have a choice of daily, weekly or monthly.
 There are an abundance of ways to set up your recurring executions, ranging from having the job run one time each day to running once per month.
 There is also the option to have a job run multiple times per day.

 Or you can create an inbound webhook which you can call outside of COZYROC Cloud application via HTTP request.